Background pattern

 Important information about some of the components of Olanzapina

 This medication contains lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-3. How to Take Olanzapina TecniGen 5 mg Coated Tablets
+3. How to take Olanzapina TecniGen 5 mg coated tablets

 Your doctor will tell you how many Olanzapina tablets to take and for how long.
 The daily dose of Olanzapina ranges from 5 to 20 mg.
 Consult your doctor if you experience symptoms again, but do not stop taking Olanzapina unless your doctor tells you to.